Fort Stewart TAP creates regional connections

 |0

-This work, Fort Stewart TAP creates regional connections [Image 2 of 2], by Bryan Lunn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Stewart TAP creates regional connections, by Bryan Lunn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.